Dynamics tutorial

 Done

-and stop
+The start, step and stop options

 These are dynamics specific options and were also created to avoid trajectory modifications.
 As their names indicate, they tell ANA which frames to read from an input trajectory, thus, avoiding unnecessary reading from unimportant frames.
 Unfortunately, this is only possible with Amber NetCDF trajectories, since this binary format is the only one that allows the necessary lazy evaluation. config_3.cfg defines these options: